lotusnprod/lotus-manuscript/manuscript.md

 | **Before curation** | Cyathocaline | Stem bark of Cyathocalyx zeylanica CHAMP. ex HOOK. f. & THOMS.
 (Annonaceae) | Wijeratne E. M. K., de Silva L. B., Kikuchi T., Tezuka Y., Gunatilaka A. A. L., Kingston D. G. I., J. Nat.
 Prod., 58, 459-462 (1995). |
 | **After curation** | VFIIVOHWCNHINZ-UHFFFAOYSA-N | Cyathocalyx zeylanicus | 10.1021/NP50117A020 |

-Challenging examples encountered during the development of the curation process were compiled in an edge case table ([tests/tests.tsv](https://github.com/lotusnprod/lotus-processor/blob/main/tests/tests.tsv)) to allow for automated unit testing.
+Challenging examples encountered during the development of the curation process were compiled in an edge cases table ([tests/tests.tsv](https://github.com/lotusnprod/lotus-processor/blob/main/tests/tests.tsv)) to allow for automated unit testing.
 These tests allow a continuous revalidation of any change made to the code, ensuring that corrected errors will not reappear.
 The alluvial plot in Figure @fig:alluvial illustrates the individual contribution of each *source* and *original* *subcategory* that led to the *processed* *categories*: structure, organism and reference.